craftykate/beer-temp/README.md

 Go to Sketch > Include Libraries > Manage Libraries and download the OneWire library and the DallasTemperature library.
 I played around with it to make sure I could get it working right before moving on.
 I wrote a small program that takes the temp and spits it out to the serial monitor.

 **Test it with some code** <br/>
-Here's my sensor set up in the Arduino IDE before the setup function:
+Here's my sensor set up in the Arduino IDE before the setup function.
+Note that the white wire of my sensor is plugged into pin 4.
+Change that for your setup:

 ```c++
 // INCLUDE LIBRARIES